A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Criterion III: Safety

 Safety is a critical concern in FM-based IoT systems, particularly when model outputs can directly control or influence physical devices (e.g., industrial robots, medical equipment, vehicles, or infrastructure).
 First, malfunctions, misuse, or insufficient safeguards of FMs may lead to serious consequences, including accidents, equipment failure, or environmental damage.
 Second, due to their probabilistic nature, FMs may generate outputs that fail to consistently adhere to safety protocols \citep{xu2024assuring, yang2024plug}.
 This risk increases when task goals are specified at runtime by untrained users, whose instructions may unintentionally conflict with implicit safety constraints.
 Third, FMs may generate overly general or context-agnostic responses that ignore critical environmental factors, potentially leading to harmful or catastrophic outcomes in the target task, even though the same responses would be safe in other environments or applications.

 All studies reviewed in this survey focus on enhancing the safety of \emph{LLMs}; therefore, we summarize the commonly used techniques for improving LLM safety in the context of IoT integration.
+These methods include: (1) \emph{safety requirement incorporation}, (2) \emph{user request verification}, (3) \emph{post-response verification}, (4) \emph{interpretable decision-making}, and (5) \emph{iterative self-refinement}.
+Table \ref{tab:safety_summary} provides an overview of these methods, including their descriptions and the paradigms (prompt-based, agent-based, training-based) to which they are mostly commonly applied.
+Figure \ref{fig:safety_flowchart} presents an example of an LLM-controlled autonomous driving system to illustrate these safety enhancement methods.

-\textbf{Safety Requirement Incorporation. } Embedding safety requirements into LLM inputs, typically via system prompts, is a key strategy for promoting safety awareness \citep{xu2024assuring}.
+\textbf{Safety Requirement Incorporation. } Embedding safety requirements into LLM inputs, typically via system prompts, is a key strategy for promoting safety awareness \citep{xu2024assuring, ravichandran2025safety, brunke2025semantically}.
 This approach requires developers and domain experts to proactively identify potential risks and define appropriate constraints and mitigation strategies prior to deployment.
 In agent-based systems, where external information can be retrieved dynamically from online sources or databases, environment- and task-specific safety requirements can also be automatically incorporated into the prompt to ensure context-aware and adaptive safety compliance.

 \textbf{User Request Verification. } When presented with a task from user requests, an LLM should reason over both the request and the current environmental context to assess whether the task is safe and compliant with predefined safety constraints.
-Context-aware reasoning is essential, as high-level instructions may not be safe to execute across all situations \citep{cui2024drive, xu2024assuring}.
+Context-aware reasoning is essential, as high-level instructions may not be safe to execute across all situations \citep{cui2024drive, xu2024assuring, ravichandran2025safety}.
 For example, the model should recognize and reject unsafe user requests, such as driving at 200 miles per hour (322 km/h) on a snowy road.